China open to Boeing 737 MAX test flights - Bloomberg News

-July 8 (Reuters) - Chinese aviation officials have expressed willingness to conduct flight tests on Boeing Co's (BA.N) 737 MAX, potentially paving the way for the fastest-selling jet's return in China, Bloomberg News reported on Thursday.
+(Reuters) - Chinese aviation officials have expressed willingness to conduct flight tests on Boeing Co’s 737 MAX, potentially paving the way for the fastest-selling jet’s return in China, Bloomberg News reported on Thursday.

 The company has been all but shut out of new orders in the world’s biggest aircraft market since 2017, leading it to cut production of the long-haul 787 model.